We've independently reviewed this article to make sure it's as accurate as we can make it.

 To find out more about our article creation and review process, check out our editorial guidelines.

-A lack of propane flow is a big problem and will obviously impact your ability to use any propane appliances.
+A lack of propane flow is a big problem and will impact your ability to use any propane appliances.
 But before you can fix your flow problem, you need to identify why there’s a problem in the first place.

-Okay, but what if you have a leak?
+What if you have a leak?
 Or what if you were told the tank was refilled but find out it wasn’t?

 The answer is: it doesn’t hurt to check.

 Now, if you have a tank level gauge on your tank, then it’s an easy check.
 However, most tanks don’t come with a gauge But don’t worry; there are other ways to check your gas levels.

 If your tank is a 20 – 80 lb model, you can pick it up and shake it.
 If you can’t lift heavy objects, you can always ask someone for help.
 Make sure the tank valve is closed and disconnected before trying.